Samburger and Flies

 “Damn it!”
 She picked up the big pieces and turned on the tap to flush the little

-ones, leaving a bloody thumbprint on the faucet.
-“Shit, damn, shit.”
+ones, leaving a bloody thumbprint on the faucet. “poop unicorns and rainbows, damn, poop unicorns and rainbows.”
 She ran water over

 her sliced thumb.
 Blood mixed with water.
 She winced at the sight of pink swirling down